-He lived within a stone’s throw of the harbour waters in a small cottage [now demolished] at the bottom of Spring Pump Slipway.
-This is the sloping roadway alongside McDonald’s Restaurant on Prince Street.
+He lived within a stone's throw of the harbour waters in a small cottage [now demolished] at the bottom of Spring Pump Slipway.
+This is the sloping roadway which leads to Harbour Road from Prince Street.

 Born in 1842, and no stranger to the dangers of the sea, Kit was among the resting crew when the lifeboat Harbinger went out on her fateful final trip during the notorious Great Gale of 1871 Six lifeboatmen drowned in this disaster.

 In November 1893, another great storm struck the East Coast.
 Kit had already gone to bed, but his sons Fred and Frank were still downstairs reading.
 Around midnight, Fred said he would take a walk onto the pier, to check that everything was all right.
 In the gale that swept the coast that particular night, all was not well.
 Fred saw a boat showing a flare – help was needed.

 He ran back home and woke his father.
 Kit immediately ordered Fred to call Dick Purvis and Tom Clark, fellow fishermen who lived nearby.
 Kit then went to the harbour to the Swiftsure to prepare her for sea.
 She was a 24ft sailing coble owned by George Champlin.
 Fred called on Purvis and Clark, and they were making their way to the harbourside when they met Jack Usher.
 Jack said he couldn't sleep because the gale was rattling his windows.
 Hearing a ship was in distress he quickly joined the others as they made for Swiftsure.